rerickson-usgs/edna-sampling-design/README.md

   - `simulateData.R` simulates the datasets recovered by the model.

 A user of the model would most likely want to examine the `demonstrateModel.R` file and use it with the Stan model if they want to analyze their own data.
-A user who wants to recreate our workflow should start with `my.dag` and follow our workflow from that file.
+A user who wants to recreate our workflow would most likely want to start reading `my.dag` and follow our workflow from that file.

 ## Contact for code